-- 1. Removal from Class: An instructor may dismiss a student from a class meeting or learning environment for misconduct.
+1. Removal from Class: An instructor may dismiss a student from a class meeting or learning environment for misconduct.
 This action shall be immediately reported to the supervising instructional Dean.
 The student must confer with the instructor and the supervising instructional Dean before being readmitted to class.
-In extreme cases, the student may be dropped from the class. - 2.
-A Reduced Grade, or Grade of "F" (failure): Awarded for the assignment or activity in which misconduct occurred or for the entire course regardless of the length of time the student has been in attendance.
-The reduced grade will override or supersede any student-initiated withdrawal from the course. - 3.
-Review and Referral to the Code of Conduct Procedures under Section V: If the student's conduct is deemed in need of action beyond removal from class or grade reduction, the student will be referred by the supervising instructional Dean to the Student Conduct Officer for review under Section V. Sanctions up to or including suspension, expulsion, and/or withholding or revocation of degree and/or certificate may result. - 4.
-Legal Measures: Yavapai College may take legal measures including referral to law enforcement or civil action.
+In extreme cases, the student may be dropped from the class.

+2. A Reduced Grade, or Grade of "F" (failure): Awarded for the assignment or activity in which misconduct occurred or for the entire course regardless of the length of time the student has been in attendance.
+The reduced grade will override or supersede any student-initiated withdrawal from the course.

+3. Referral to the Code of Conduct Procedures under Section VII: If the student's conduct is deemed in need of action beyond removal from class or grade reduction, such as college suspension, college expulsion, and/or withholding or revocation of degree and/or certificate, the student will be referred by the supervising instructional Dean to the Student Conduct Office for review under Section VII.
+Sanctions up to or including college suspension, expulsion, and/or withholding or revocation of degree and/or certificate may result.

+4. Referral to Campus Safety and Other Legal Measures: Yavapai College may refer academic violations to Campus Safety and other law enforcement agencies as well as pursue legal measures and actions.

-XII.
-APPEALS PROCESS FOR ACADEMIC VIOLATIONS
+SECTION XIV: APPEALS PROCESS FOR ACADEMIC DECISIONS